jpalardy/jpalardy.github.io/_posts/2014-09-16-one-liner-bash-functions.markdown

 {% endhighlight %}

-If you're going to search for different strings, repeatedly, what you really want is for "something" to be the last parameter.
-(This is true even if you master the [keyboard](http://www.howtogeek.com/howto/ubuntu/keyboard-shortcuts-for-bash-command-shell-for-ubuntu-debian-suse-redhat-linux-etc/)
+If you're going to search for different strings, repeatedly, what you really want is for "something" to be the last argument.
+This is true even if you master the [keyboard](http://www.howtogeek.com/howto/ubuntu/keyboard-shortcuts-for-bash-command-shell-for-ubuntu-debian-suse-redhat-linux-etc/)
-[shortcuts](http://www.bigsmoke.us/readline/shortcuts) to minimize the pain.)
+[shortcuts](http://www.bigsmoke.us/readline/shortcuts) to minimize the pain.

-Here's a bash function to do this:
+While bash doesn't support anonymous functions, it's casual about aliases and named functions.
+It's easy to create a function in the current session and it will disappear when you exit the shell.
+Here's a bash function to solve our argument problem:

 {% highlight bash %}
 grep_file() {